openfactory-ch/whmcs-oath-addon/README.md

 At the present moment, only client area two-factor authentication is supported, but admin area two-factor authentication is planned to be finished soon.

+If you are logged in as an admin, client area two-factor authentication will be bypassed.

 ## Installation

 To install, simply download the latest [release](https://bitbucket.org/Doctor_McKay/whmcs-oath-addon/downloads), unzip it, and upload the `modules` and `templates` folders to your WHMCS root directory.
 If you use a WHMCS template besides "default", you'll need to add a link to "index.php?m=oath" somewhere within your WHMCS templates to allow clients to configure their two-factor authentication settings.